hapax/hapax.github.io/assets/maximal.md

 ## 2. The world according to Minkowski <a id="sec-2" name="sec-2"></a>

 In Newtonian physics, time and space are completely separate.
-In Newton's own and beautiful words,
+In Newton's own and beautiful words:

 <span style="padding-left: 20px; display:block">
 *Absolute, true and mathematical time, of itself, and from its own